Table of Contents

 If so, this may be the perfect chainsaw for you.

 This 16-inch chainsaw was built with first-time users and casual lumberjacks in mind.
 It’s meant to be your go-to tool for all sorts of jobs around the yard, such as clearing brush, trimming tree branches, cutting firewood, etc.

 The part you’ll like most about this machine is the Patented Auto-Tensioning Chain System.
 This keeps your chain properly tightened for hundreds of cuts and prevents any chance of you under or over-tightening it.

 An Automatic (Fixed Flow) Oiler is included for effortless bar and chain lubrication and it has a Manual Chain Brake to keep you safe during every job.

-Bottom line: if you want a corded chainsaw for under $80 that can do it all, this is a great choice.
+Bottom line: if you want a corded chainsaw that’s really cheap and can do it all, this is a great choice.